Broadcaster, Campaigner & Businessman

 Trevor Phillips is perhaps best known as the chair of the Equality and Human Rights Commission (EHRC), and formerly the head of the Commission for Racial Equality, having previously worked as a factual TV producer and presenter.
-He now serves as President of John Lewis Partnership Council.
+He has served as President of John Lewis Partnership Council, chairs a recruitment company and leads a data analytics business.
+While Sophy Ridge was on maternity leave he covered the Sunday morning programme on Sky News, rebranded as Trevor Phillips on Sunday.

 A student activist in his home city of London, Trevor became the first black president of the National Union of Students.
 He then went to work in LWT’s current affairs department where be became a producer and presenter.
 He was a reporter on This Week and rose to become LWT’s head of current affairs.